fiatconnect/fiatconnect-types/README.md

   - Add release notes to `CHANGELOG.md`
   - Once code review has taken place:
     - Merge your branch
-    - Run `git push origin vX.Y.Z` to push your tag (where X.Y.Z is the version you are trying to publish)
+    - Run `git tag vX.Y.Z && git push origin vX.Y.Z` to push your tag (where X.Y.Z is the version you are trying to publish)
     - [Create a release](https://github.com/fiatconnect/fiatconnect-types/releases) with the new tag
     - Run `npm publish --public`